 We are interested in the subsets of $\allintals_{\allvars}$ that are well-behaved in the sense that they share an algebraic structure with hard interventions under the operation of function composition.
-The relevant algebraic structure is that captured in the next definition.
+The relevant algebraic structure is captured in the next definition.

-\begin{definition} Where $\Lambda$ is a set and $\oplus$ is a binary operation on $\Lambda$, we deem $(\Lambda, \oplus)$ an \emph{intervention algebra} if there exists a signature $ \signature = (\allvars, \values{})$ such that $(\hardintals,\circ) \simeq (\Lambda, \oplus)$---that is, these structures are isomorphic---where $\hardintals$ is the set of all constant functionals mapping to constant functions (i.e., hard interventions) for signature $\signature$, and $\circ$ is function composition. \end{definition} As a matter of fact, intervention algebras can be given an intuitive characterization based on two key properties of hard interventions. \begin{definition}[Commutativity and Left-Annihilativity] Hard interventions $\oneval, \onevall \in \hardintals$ under function composition have the following properties: \begin{enumerate}[label=(\alph*)] \item If hard interventions target different variables, $\circ$ is commutative: if $\onevar \neq \onevarr$ then $\oneval \circ \onevall = \onevall \circ \oneval$; \item If hard interventions target the same variable, $\circ$ is left-annihilative: if $\onevar = \onevarr$, then $\oneval \circ \onevall = \onevall$; \end{enumerate} Note that equality signifies that the compositions are the very same functions from models to models. \end{definition} These two properties highlight an important sense in which hard interventions are modular: when intervening on two different variables, the order does not matter; and when intervening on the same variable twice, the second undoes any effect of the first intervention.
+\begin{definition} Let $\Lambda$ be a set and $\oplus$ be a binary operation on $\Lambda$.
+We define $(\Lambda, \oplus)$ to be an \emph{intervention algebra} if there exists a signature $ \signature = (\allvars, \values{})$ such that $(\hardintals,\circ) \simeq (\Lambda, \oplus)$---that is, these structures are isomorphic---where $\hardintals$ is the set of all constant functionals mapping to constant functions (i.e., hard interventions) for signature $\signature$, and $\circ$ is function composition. \end{definition} As a matter of fact, intervention algebras can be given an intuitive characterization based on two key properties of hard interventions. \begin{definition}[Commutativity and Left-Annihilativity] Hard interventions $\oneval, \onevall \in \hardintals$ under function composition have the following properties: \begin{enumerate}[label=(\alph*)] \item If hard interventions target different variables, $\circ$ is commutative: if $\onevar \neq \onevarr$ then $\oneval \circ \onevall = \onevall \circ \oneval$; \item If hard interventions target the same variable, $\circ$ is left-annihilative: if $\onevar = \onevarr$, then $\oneval \circ \onevall = \onevall$; \end{enumerate} Note equality signifies the compositions are the very same functions from models to models. \end{definition} These two properties highlight an important sense in which hard interventions are modular: when intervening on two different variables, the order does not matter; and when intervening on the same variable twice, the second undoes any effect of the first intervention.